search

 • When the U.S. dollar is bought, the USD/JPY rises and the EUR/USD falls

-Important Considerations for Trading FX Currency Pairs with Exness
+Important Considerations for Trading FX Currency Pairs on Exness

-Exness offers an optimal trading environment for currency pairs, including leverage of up to 2,000:1 and swap-free accounts; however, there are a few points to keep in mind.
-To ensure a smoother trading experience with Exness’s FX currency pairs, please review the following guidelines.
+Exness offers an ideal trading environment for currency pairs, including leverage of up to 2,000x and swap-free accounts; however, there are a few points to keep in mind.
+To ensure a more comfortable trading experience with Exness’s FX currency pairs, please review the following precautions.

-The suffix of the stock name varies depending on the account type
+The suffix added to stock names varies depending on the account type.

 ロースプレッド/プロ口座